 Stress in college is pervasive (some might say inevitable).
 According to the Anxiety and Depression Association of America, 85 percent of college students surveyed felt overwhelmed by everything they had to do at some point during the school year.

-As parents we understand that the college experience is not only about attaining academic credentials, but also for learning how to manage life.
+Parents and supporters understand that the college experience is not only about attaining academic credentials but also about learning how to manage life.
 One of the most critical ways to manage life is to learn to manage stress and regulate emotions.

 When the human mind perceives normal adjustments to college as threats, the human stress response is activated.
 Students experiencing the biochemical, physical and emotional effects of the response may describe them as anxiety, exhaustion and hopelessness.